-Objective #8A: Upgrade ProjectDox E-Plans system from 9.1 to 9.2 a.
-Phase one of major improvements for Infor Public Sector (IPS) as it relates to permitting, business license and planning for our department users.
+Objective #8A: Upgrade ProjectDox E-Plans system from 9.1 to 9.2

 Objective #8B: Provide internal training for staff and system administrators on ProjectDox 9.2, including the established workflow and the review process.

 Objective #8C: Replace the Dynamic Portal for our Business License users and permit applicants with an improved, user friendly and intuitive portal.